emarcey/cicerone/glossary/people.clean.md

 -  1985, brewery was destroyed
 -  bought by Interbrew/Anheuser-Busch Inbev

+# Cilurzo, Vinnie
+-  American craft brewer credited with the first Double IPA at Blind Pig in 1994
+-  later founded Russian River and brewed the famous "Pliny the Elder"

 # Declerck, Jean
 -  brewing scientist in the mid 20th century.
 Collaborated closely with Father Theodore and Chimay.
 He and his wife are both buried in Chimay's cemetary